vmstio/docs/content/rules/process.md

 ## Call for Backup

 If you’re unsure of what to do, ask for a second set of eyes.
-If no one else is available then you’re empowered to take action against the account to freeze it if you feel that it will stop a further escalation of the issue, until we can further assess the issue and make a determination as to what action is appropriate long term.
+If no one else is available, then you’re empowered to take action against the account to freeze it if you feel that it will stop a further escalation of the issue, until we can further assess the issue and make a determination as to what action is appropriate long-term.

 ## Appeals

 Users can appeal actions of moderators.
-In such cases actions of moderators will be reviewed by an administrator, and after additional discussion or deliberation the appeal may be accepted or denied.
+In such cases, actions of moderators will be reviewed by an administrator, and after additional discussion or deliberation, the appeal may be accepted or denied.

 ## Contributors

-While we greatly appreciate folks who have paid subscriptions to vmst.io, or made one-time contributors, their financial contributions do not bring special favor to the moderator staff.
+While we greatly appreciate folks who have paid subscriptions to vmst.io, or made one-time contributions, their financial contributions do not bring special favor to the moderator staff.
 At no time should this factor into the decision to take action against a member.

 Subscribers are free to cancel their contribution to vmst.io at any time.